Green Lantern: New Guardians: Plot

 At Ferris Aircraft, Carol Ferris is looking for signs of Hal Jordan's return and encounters Thomas Kalmaku working late, and the two decide to search Hal's locker to see if he stopped by to recharge his ring.
-Just as they find an engagement ring inside, Kyle Rayner arrives in search of Hal in order to ask for advice about the Guardians of the Universe.
+Just as they find an engagement ring inside, Kyle arrives in search of Hal in order to ask for advice about the Guardians of the Universe.
 Thomas brings the two's attention to a news report about Hal and Sinestro's fight with Black Hand.
-Kyle and Carol leave, with the later transforming into Star Sapphire.
+Kyle and Carol leave, with the latter transforming into Star Sapphire.
 They arrive at Coast City Cemetery and help the police dispatch zombies left by Black Hand.
 After sensing the explosion of Sinestro's Power Battery, the dead attack again and as they overwhelm the two, Kyle is able to channel the powers of green and blue energy and dispatch them.
 Kyle's ring informs him the Hal is dead but Carol's feelings for him and her abilities as a Star Sapphire reveal he is alive.
 She connects with Kyle and they witness his future, which shows the latter in various different uniforms of the other Lantern Corps.
 Kyle is skeptical about his ability to combine all the colors of the Emotional Spectrum but Carol believes that he can save Hal with it.
 Halfway across the universe, the Guardians of the Universe meet with the Zamarons who have discovered the former's schemes.
 Instead of trying to stop them, the Zamarons decide to aid the Guardians.